 Trails are hierarchical, with nested Sub-Trails

-The Trailhead is the parent Trail.
-Sub-Trails sit underneath it as nested children, that's the hierarchy that builds itself as you click links inside an existing Trail.
+Sub-Trails sit underneath the Trail you opened them from.
+That’s the hierarchy that builds itself as you click links inside an existing Trail.

 To create a SubTrail: